Cash Deposit in Bank JE is a seldom-used journal entry.

 Cash Deposit machines are one such improvement.

-The majority of the deposits happening through cash deposit machines.
+The majority of the deposits happen through cash deposit machines.

 These deposits are infrequent among business entities.